kyRobot/eatclub/README.md

 ### Task 2

-- We interpret 'most deals are available' to mean the maximum availability of deals, extending from the Task 1 interpretation that active means that the deal is live, not that it has a positive qtyLeft value
+- We interpret 'most deals are available' to mean the maximum availability of deals, extending from the Task 1 interpretation that active means that the deal is live, not that it has a positive `qtyLeft` value
-- We define the peak window to be a 60 minute period of time, which contains a time that the maximum number of concurrent deals are avilable
+- We define the peak window to be the period of time in which the maximum number of concurrent deals avilable
-- To tie break, we take the earliest 60 window which has the peak period most close to its beginning i.e if a period of peak concurrent deals begins at 12:00 the 60 minute overlapping windows beginning at 11:01 to 12:01 and 12:00 to 13:00 both include 12:00.
-We chose the window beginning 12:00 not 11:01
+- To tie break, we take the first of any such window that occurs i.e if a period of peak concurrent deals begins at 12:00 to 14-00 and again at 18:00-19:30 the 'peak' is considered 12:00 to:14:00

 ## Results